aknobloch/plex-persist/README.md

 # Plex Persist
-Plex Persist will take the meta data from your Plex Server (artist name, track title, album, cover art, etc.) and update the files on your hard disk with that same information.
+Plex Persist will take the music meta data from your Plex Server (artist name, track title, album, cover art, etc.) and update the files on your hard disk with that same information.

 #### System Requirements
 * Python 3 and Pip installed